Leadership

 Executive Staff

-• Ellen O’Neill-Stephens JD, Founder and Policy Director
+• Ellen O’Neill-Stephens JD, Founder Emeritus

 Ellen served as a deputy prosecuting attorney in Seattle, Washington for 26 years, retiring in November of 2011; she is a pioneer in the use of dogs to provide emotional support in the criminal justice system and the founder of Courthouse Dogs.
 Since 2003, she has promoted the use of highly trained assistance dogs to provide comfort to children and adults who are victims or witnesses of crimes and support juveniles and adults in mental health and drug courts.
 Ellen’s son, Sean, and his service dog, Jeeter, were the inspiration for the Courthouse Dogs Foundation.
 Ellen received her bachelor’s degree in Sociology, and was a juvenile probation officer before entering law school.